Stakeholder Engagement

 The It’s Great Out There Coalition is a not-for-profit collaboration on a European level launched by the outdoor industry to increase public awareness of the benefits and positive impact of outdoor activities for individuals and for society.

-VF is a member of the Leather Working Group (LWG) a not-for-profit organization responsible for one of the world’s leading environmental certifications for the leather tanning industry.
+The Leather Working Group (LWG) a not-for-profit organization responsible for one of the world’s leading environmental certifications for the leather tanning industry.

 Life and Building Safety (LABS) Initiative is an industry-led and driven technical safety assessment and remediation program, in which multiple brands and retailers are joining forces with public organizations to operate a scalable program to mitigate preventable fire, electrical and structural safety risks in key apparel and footwear producing countries in a targeted away.